Sir Richard Lambert, Chair

 Following her 2012 government review on increasing young people's engagement in social action Julia co-founded the Campaign for Youth Social Action, now known as Step Up To Serve, which was convened by HRH The Prince of Wales and launched with the support of three party leaders in November 2013.
 She is now a trustee of Step Up To Serve, which by 2020 aims to get 60 percent of young people involved in practical action in the service of others.
 Julia is also a board member of National Citizen Service, the Careers and Enterprise Company and the UK Holocaust Memorial Foundation.

 She is an external adviser to Carillion's Sustainability Advisory Committee and, until recently, chaired the advisory board of the Newnham College Campaign.

-Alex Turner, Coordinator
+Alex Turner, Stakeholder Relations Manager